saladinProcrastinator/rhddx/README.md

 &nbsp;

 As an addition treatment, the Merging Branches can be visualized with a tilt-shift with a selective focus (as shown in the email header examples below).
-This treatment should be used sparingly, or as a dynamic solution when dimensions are too limiting for a good crop of the full Merging Branches graphic.
+This treatment should be used sparingly, or as a dynamic solution when dimensions are not ideal for a strong composition using the full Merging Branches graphic.

 &nbsp;